mouse-reeve/kyranides/transcription.md

 and Itchings, and all other Womens Diseases in the_ Matrix.
 And it is put into Medicines for the Kidneys.
 And it is good for _Cheironia,
-i. e._ the King's Evil_.
+i. e._ the King's Evil.
 The Eyes of a Quail, with the Root of the Herb hung about one diminish a Quotidian and Quartan cold Fire in the wain of the Moon. _For Illusion;_ Dissolve